 Seven $3,000 scholarships are given by Mid-Carolina Electric to students in local school districts who are exceptional examples of "The Spirit of Cooperation", a deeply-ingrained value and driving force within the Touchstone Energy brand.
-Special consideration is given to need, extracurricular activities, community involvement, recommendations and the students’ personal achievements.
+Special consideration is given to students who are greatly involved in their community, participate in extracurricular activities and have a financial need.
 Since 1990, over 100 scholarships have been awarded to students who fit these criteria, exhibit a positive attitude, and possess a good reputation within their respective communities.

 WIRE Jenny Ballard Opportunity Scholarship

 The WIRE Opportunity Scholarship is awarded to a woman who may not have been able to attend college when she graduated from high school, but now wants to further her education.
 A $2,500 one-time scholarship will be presented to an electric cooperative member in South Carolina based on the applicant’s information.

 • Be a member of a South Carolina electric cooperative

 • Have graduated from high school or earned your GED at least 10 years ago